Master of Music in Composition

 Through the development and completion of an individual creative master project and a written thesis, students advance their skills and autonomy as composers.
 Courses such as Research Forum and the Creative and Aesthetic Seminar challenge students to reflect on their individual project in larger musical and cultural contexts.

-Film Music concentration students receive part of their training at The Norwegian Film School at Lillehammer University College, but lessons take place at the Film School's facilities in central Oslo.
+Film Music concentration students receive part of their training at The Norwegian Film School at Lillehammer University College, and parts of the lessons take place at the Film School's facilities in Oslo.
+The master with film music concentration is advertised every second year only.
+Next possibility to apply is from 1 November - 15 December 2019.

 After two years of coursework, you’ll be expected to be able to perform as a composer at the highest professional level.
 The programme will provide the basis for admission to Ph.D. programmes and the Artistic Research Programme.

-Admission to Film Music Composition takes place every two years; next for the 2019/2020 academic year.
+Admission to Film Music Composition takes place every two years; next for the 2018/2019 academic year.
+Deadline for application is 1st of June.

 Admission requires a Bachelor's Degree in Music with 80 ECTS credits in subjects related to composition, and passed entrance examinations.
 During entrance examinations the applicant must demonstrate a high degree of artistic achievement through her or his original compositions.